-29. Do not devise evil against your friend, or one who dwells securely beside you.
+29. Do not devise evil against your friend, or one who dwells securely by you.

 30. Do not strive with a man without cause, when he has done you no harm.

-31. Do not envy a violent man, and do not choose any of his ways.
+31. Do not envy a violent man, and choose none of his ways,

 Lord, but His secret is with the upright.